 Personalism is any philosophy that considers personality the supreme value and the key to the measuring of reality.
 Its American form took root in the late nineteenth century, flowered in the twentieth century, and continues its life in the twenty-first century.
 Yet, those roots can be traced to Europe and back through Western philosophy to the Mediterranean basin.
 However, Personalism did not originate exclusively in America, Europe, the Mediterranean basin, or in the West.
-Personalism thrived in India through the six orthodox schools of Indian philosophy scattered along the Indus River Valley of the Indian subcontinent, and developed parallel to personalism in the West.
+Personalism thrived in India through the six orthodox schools of Indian philosophy scattered along the Indus River Valley of the Indian subcontinent, and developed parallel to Personalism in the West.

 Personalists claim that the person is the key in the search for self-knowledge, for correct insight into reality, and for the place of persons in it.
-Other than giving centrality to the person, personalism has no other set of principles or unified doctrine.
+Other than giving centrality to the person, Personalism has no other set of principles or unified doctrine.
 Although many prominent personalists have been theists, this doctrine is not a requirement.
 There is also not a common set of methods or definitions, including the definition of person.
-Respecting that caution, personalists defend the primacy and importance of persons against any attempt to reduce persons either to the impersonalism of an infrastructure, such as scientific naturalism, or suprastructure, such as metaphysical absolutism.
+Respecting that caution, personalists defend the primacy and importance of persons against any attempt to reduce persons either to the Impersonalism of an infrastructure, such as scientific naturalism, or suprastructure, such as metaphysical absolutism.
 Personalists focus on the concerns of persons living in a personal world.
-Between the Scylla and Charybdis of either type of impersonalism, personalists trace the origin of the concept of person and the development of metaphysical personalism from the ancient world to its flowering in Europe and America.
-Open to the richness of their philosophical tradition, personalists trace its origin and development both on the Indian subcontinent and in the West.
+Between the Scylla and Charybdis of either type of Impersonalism, personalists trace the origin of the concept of person and the development of metaphysical personalism from the ancient world to its flowering in Europe and America.
+Open to the richness of their philosophical tradition, personalists trace their origin and development both on the Indian subcontinent and in the West.

 Table of Contents